 Jesenia De Moya Correa is a Dominican American award-winning journalist, specialized in multimedia reporting and content production on science, health and environmental issues.

-She finished her Bachelor’s degree in Corporate Communications at Pontificia Universidad Católica Madre y Maestra (PUCMM) in Dominican Republic, where she worked as the Editor-in-Chief for the online daily Aecsocial.org, as a producer and host for PUCMM’s online radio station Arroba101.net, as the line producer for the 2013 “Semana Más Corta” film festival and as the leading manager for the brand identity construction of the Students Association for Media & Communications (AECS, in Spanish).
+She completed a Bachelor’s degree program in Communications Studies with a minor in Corporate Communications at Pontificia Universidad Católica Madre y Maestra (PUCMM) in Dominican Republic, where she worked as the Editor-in-Chief for the online daily Aecsocial.org, as a producer and host for PUCMM’s online radio station Arroba101.net, as the line producer for the 2013 “Semana Más Corta” film festival and as the leading manager for the brand identity construction of the Students Association for Media & Communications (AECS, in Spanish).

 She received the Orgullo COM honor in June of 2013, granted by the Media & Communications Department of PUCMM Santiago Campus because of the values, entrepreneur character and leadership spirit with which she projected her career meanwhile at the academia.